yoonmoonsick/dnd2024/README.md

   - Your attacks are empowered with devastating might.
 When you gain this feature, choose a damage type: cold, fire, necrotic, or poison.
 When you hit with a weapon attack, you deal an extra 1d8 damage of the chosen type.
 - Level 12: Interdiction
   - You can infuse your seals with hellish magical power, enhancing their effects.
-  - Dis’s Onslaught
+  - Dis's Onslaught
     - Each time you use a bonus action to place or move a seal, you can make one weapon attack as part of the same bonus action.
   - Flash of Brimstone
     - When you place or move a seal, you can activate this boon (no action required) to magically teleport to an unoccupied space you can see within 5 feet of the target.
-  - Soul’s Doom
+  - Soul's Doom
-    - When you use a bonus action to place or move a seal, you can scorch the seals into the target’s soul.
+    - When you use a bonus action to place or move a seal, you can scorch the seals into the target's soul.
 For 1 minute, whenever that interdicted creature takes damage, they take extra damage equal to your proficiency bonus.

 ### Architect of Ruin